Ankeny, Iowa: Government

 The city code of Ankeny specifies the municipal governance is in the form of a Mayor–council government while the description in city documents describes the city as "Mayor/Council/Manager".
 The Mayor and City Council officers are elected for four year terms with Council terms overlapping.
 Any elected positions in the city fall under Chapter 376 of the Code of Iowa.

 Mayor

-The current Mayor of Ankeny is Mark Holm.
-Holm, a former City Council member, was elected in November 2021 and took office in January 2022.
+The current acting mayor of Ankeny is Bobbi Bentz.
+The original elected mayor for the current term, Mark Holm, successfully ran a 2024 campaign to the Polk County Board of Supervisors.
+City Councillor Bentz, who was also the Mayor Pro Tem, was appointed to the position by her fellow Council members as acting mayor through the rest of Holm's original term, which goes until the end of 2025.
+She is running unopposed for the position in 2025 to formally be elected to the next mayoral term.

-The office of Mayor, as listed in the city code, acts as the city CEO and supervises the whole of city governance, representing the city, working as President of the City Council, and appointing officers and officials.
+The office of mayor, as listed in the city code, acts as the city CEO and supervises the whole of city governance, representing the city, working as President of the City Council, and appointing officers and officials.
 The baseline mayoral salary is $10,000 yearly plus expense reimbursement.
 In regards to Council legislation, the Mayor may only approve, veto, or disregard, never voting on the legislation.
 The Mayor also appoints one of the members of the council as Mayor Pro Tem.